kscalelabs/kbot_vr_teleop/README.md

     - See further down this document for a guide on how to set this up
   - CSI Cameras plugged in
   - Gstreamer installed and `gi` python package installed, with webrtc plugins
+  - Environment variables
+    - `export IMU_DEV=/tmp/imu_emulator_in`
+    - CAN_INTERFACES needs to be set in the right order (e.g. `CAN_INTERFACES=can3,can1`) depending on which CAN ports the left and right arm busses are plugged into (use [robstride tool](https://github.com/kscalelabs/robstride) to figure this out)

 Commands to run:
   - `gstreamer.py`
   - `deploy_from_queue`
+  - `cd ~/firmware/scripts/usb && sudo ./start.sh` (depends on where you have the [firmware repo](https://github.com/kscalelabs/firmware/commit/b89560d7fa3d254c0eee6f6acfbf93f9d12f8309) cloned)

 ### Intermediate computer (can also be run on the K-Bot, but the raspberry pi struggles to encode the video stream while doing invserse kinematics and running a policy).
 Running the signaling server on the pi would also need a refactor of the https proxy logic since it assumes the web server and signaling server use the same IP.